qianyuzhou97/qianyuzhou97/README.md

 ### Hi there.
 Welcome to my little space of self exploration.
-Have a nice day 👋

 My name is Qianyu Zhou.
 I am proudly a Gopher and currently really enthusiastic about Go related stuff and Cloud Native Development especially Kubernetes.
 Besides that, I am also a master student from Waseda University.
 My research area includes Natural Language Processing(Dialog System in particular) and Information Retrieval.